Family Planning Services

 Appointment booking procedure:

 We have a designated coil fitting clinic every Friday morning with Dr Hall

 Please contact reception to book an appointment in these clinics only after you have consulted the doctor.

-It is possible to arrange coil fittings outside these times by contacting Susan Smith at the surgery, who will arrange an appointment at a mutually convenient time.
+It is possible to arrange coil fittings outside these times by contacting our Reception Team at the surgery, who will arrange an appointment at a mutually convenient time.
 It is occasionally difficult to find an appointment that suits both your monthly cycle and our appointment availability.
 This is because a 20 minute appointment is required in three slots with the doctor, the nurse and the minor surgery room.
 If we are unable to provide a convenient appointment for you we may recommend that you contact the local family planning clinic.

 Family planning services in Reading and Newbury are listed at:

 Details of family planning clinics in North and East Hampshire can be found at:

 It is very important that the coil is fitted at the appropriate time in your menstrual cycle.
 It is essential that you are not at risk of pregnancy at the time of your coil fitting and therefore you should continue with your current method of contraception until after the coil has been fitted.
 The doctor will advise you when it is safe to discontinue other methods of contraception.
 The best time to have a coil fitted is after the first heavy days of your period are over (usually days 3-5) but within 7 days from the beginning of your period.
 The cervix is softer during your period making the coil easier to fit, however it can be fitted at other times in your menstrual cycle.

 If you are using the combined or mini-pill and you have definitely not missed any pills since your last period OR you are on the contraceptive injection or implant then we can fit the coil at any time in your menstrual cycle.